Pixfri/nvim-config/README.md

 Then run the `:MasonInstallAll` command after lazy.nvim finished downloading plugins.
 Delete the `.git` folder if you want to make your own modifications to the config.

+[!NOTE]

+If you want python debugging support, you should install the `debugpy` module.